Skip to content

 Localization

-All literal strings are stored in localization.xlsx in the project root with autogenerated keys for the rest of Minecraft supported languages.
+All literal strings are stored in localization.csv in the project root with one column per Minecraft-supported language.
 Anvil compiles this into en_US.lang and other language files automatically.

 Validation & Error Handling